A proud moment for Fiji Airways. And all Fijians.

 Our national airline from its first commercial flight in 1951 has made tremendous progress over the decades despite challenges.
 It was rebranded as Air Pacific in 1970 before it was reverted to Fiji Airways in 2012.

 Tough decisions and strategic plans were put in place by the Voreqe Bainimarama-led Governments since 2006 to address looming financial issues.
 Minister for Economy Aiyaz Sayed-Khaiyum has played an integral role in focusing on the way ahead.
 He should be applauded for this.

-Now the hard working airline veteran South African Andre Viljoen has taken Fiji Airways into a new era of internationally recognised service and sparkling new aircraft.
+Now the hard-working airline veteran South African Andre Viljoen has taken Fiji Airways into a new era of internationally recognized service and sparkling new aircraft.
 He has done with Fiji Airways what he has done elsewhere.
 At Nadi yesterday it showed.

 We should also acknowledge the work of executive general manager Shaenaz Voss, a shining star of a woman executive in an area dominated by men.

 Mr. Bainimarama told the welcoming crowd the Airbus A350-900 XWB is more than a plane.
 It’s a clear sign of Fiji’s progress.
 How right he is.
 How proud all Fijians should be of Fiji Airways and the success it has enjoyed under Mr. Bainimarama’s government.